TiedemannLab/sciCNV/README.md

-(3) The preliminary sciCNV profile matrix is scaled such that single (1) copy number gain/losses yield values of +1/-1.
+(3) The preliminary sciCNV profile matrix yields data that is proportion to the square of the final sciCNV result(~sciCNV^2).
+At this point the data can be optionally scaled such that single (1) copy number gain/losses are centered on values of +1/-1.
+For example, after initial analysis del(13) is determined to be clonal amongst the cells examined.
+The average final sciCNV result should therefore be -1.0.
+The preliminary data is scaled so that the chromosome 13 result is corrected from -0.8 to -1.
+This has the effect of correcting the final sciCNV result, after square-root, for chromosome 13 from approx -0.9 to -1.0.
+Correct scaling of the data premits subsequent noise reduction.

 ```